SylphAI-Inc/AdalFlow/docs/source/developer_notes/base_data_class.rst

 It is exactly a single input data item in a typical PyTorch ``Dataset`` or a `HuggingFace` ``Dataset``.
 The unique thing is all data or tools interact with LLMs via prompt and text prediction, which is a single ``str``.

-Most existing libraries use `Pydantic` to handle the serialization(convert to string) and deserialization(convert from string) of the data.
+Most existing libraries use `Pydantic` to handle the serialization(convert to string) and deserialization(convert back from string) of the data.
 But, in LightRAG, we in particular designed :class:`core.base_data_class.DataClass` using native `dataclasses` module.
 The reasons are: